CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 ### Docker

+Follow these steps:

+- **sudo vi /etc/hosts**, add **127.0.0.1 otk-ifttt.tutorial.com** // add the hostname otk-ifttt.tutorial.com
+- **[user]$ vi docker-compose.yml**, replace **/path/to/your/gateway/license** with your path to your gateway license
+- **[user]$ docker-compose -p otk_ifttt up** // launches the gateway

+**That's it, the system is up and running!**

-Using docker gets you started very fast.
-When using the provided docker-compose file, these ports will be occupied:
+FYI: These ports will be occupied:

 - 80: for http connections
 - 443: for https connections
 - 8443: for https connections (policy manager)
 - 3306: MySQL

-Follow these steps:

-- **sudo vi /etc/hosts**, add **127.0.0.1 otk-ifttt.tutorial.com** // add the hostname otk-ifttt.tutorial.com
-- **[user]$ vi docker-compose.yml**, replace **/path/to/your/gateway/license** with your path to your gateway license
-- **[user]$ docker-compose -p otk_ifttt up** // launches the gateway
+#### Policy Manager

+To have a look and modify the the policy implementation, the policy manager is required:

-- **[user]$ /path/to/java/bin/java -jar /path/to/policy/manager/Manager.jar** // launches the policy manager
+- **[user]$ /path/to/java/bin/java -jar /path/to/policy/manager/Manager.jar** // launches the policy manager, JDK 1.8 is required
 - Use **admin/password** to login // these credentials are configured in the docker-compose.yml file
   - Use **otk-ifttt.tutorial.com** as hostname

-#### In policy manager do the following:

-Add a new user to the gateway:
-- Click the button **Create Internal User**, add 'mr_ifttt/Mr_ift_@234pas$word'

-For some reason cluster-properties need to be 'clicked':
-- Tasks -> Global Settings -> Manage Cluster-Wide Properties
-- Select each one, click 'Edit', followed by 'OK'
-- Close the dialog

-Do not worry about values, these will be updated later!
+There are two main folders in the lower left window:

+- IFTTT: this contains policies made for the IFTTT integration/ tutorial

+- OTK: this contains OTK-4.3 with a few modifications.
+Some are made for convenience, others were required for IFTTT.

 ##### Updated policies

-While in the policy manager, you may want to have a look around and pay attention to these pieces:
+If you are interested in knowing what was changed in OTK, check out these policies:

-- Folder OTK
+- *Folder OTK*
   - Open all folders in the Server/DMZ subfolder, you can see a few disabled services.
 These are disabled since they are not required for this tutorial.
 Enable them if you want to play around with them
-- Folder OTK/Customizations: A few policies have been modified to integrate with IFTTT.
+- *Folder OTK/Customizations* A few policies have been modified to integrate with IFTTT.
 For any OTK used with IFTTT those are required.
 Here is the list:
   - \#OTK Storage Configuration: max_oauth_token_count=2, default=1
   - \#OTK OVP Configuration: reuse_refresh_token=true, default=false
   - \#OTK Fail with error message: overwriting error 990 (expired or unknown access_token) and 103 (missing or invalid parameters) to match IFTTTs error response expectations
   - \#OTK Authorization Server Website Template: added and modified 'content' and 'error.msg' to display 'CA OTK Tutorial Bank' at the authorization servers page.
 This modification is optional
-- Modified services: For development purposes some services have been updated to disable the requirement for SSL (enabling http):
+- *Modified services* For development purposes some services have been updated to disable the requirement for SSL (enabling http):
   - /auth/oauth/v2/authorize
   - /auth/oauth/v2/token
-- Add cluster property (otk.port) to configure the port used with OTK: It is used here:
+- *cluster property* (otk.port) to configure the port used with OTK: It is used here:
   - /oauth/manager/tokens
   - /oauth/manager/clients
   - \#OTK Variable Configuration